 Windows Built-in Groups

 As mentioned in the Windows Privileges Overview section, Windows servers, and especially Domain Controllers, have a variety of built-in groups that either ship with the operating system or get added when the Active Directory Domain Services role is installed on a system to promote a server to a Domain Controller.
 Many of these groups confer special privileges on their members, and some can be leveraged to escalate privileges on a server or a Domain Controller.
-Here is a listing of all built-in Windows groups along with a detailed description of each.
-This page has a detailed listing of privileged accounts and groups in Active Directory.
+Herearrow-up-right is a listing of all built-in Windows groups along with a detailed description of each.
+This pagearrow-up-right has a detailed listing of privileged accounts and groups in Active Directory.
 It is essential to understand the implications of membership in each of these groups whether we gain access to an account that is a member of one of them or notice excessive/unnecessary membership in one or more of these groups during an assessment.
 For our purposes, we will focus on the following built-in groups.
 Each of these groups exists on systems from Server 2008 R2 to the present, except for Hyper-V Administrators (introduced with Server 2012).

 Accounts may be assigned to these groups to enforce least privilege and avoid creating more Domain Admins and Enterprise Admins to perform specific tasks, such as backups.
 Sometimes vendor applications will also require certain privileges, which can be granted by assigning a service account to one of these groups.
 Accounts may also be added by accident or leftover after testing a specific tool or script.
 We should always check these groups and include a list of each group's members as an appendix in our report for the client to review and determine if access is still necessary.